-17th C, Elm, Shanxi.
-Thick black lacquer mixed with fibers and “inverted sword leg” style characterize its Ming origin.
+16th Century, Elm, Shanxi.
+Thick dark lacquer mixed with fibers and “inverted sword leg” style characterize its Ming origin: great condition; all-original.

 33½” h.
 39” w.
 19¾” d.

-The top panel overhangs a narrow recessed waist and aprons somewhat greater than usual due to the style of the end aprons, which are projected beyond the corners, joining the longer front and back aprons in a bracket shape with end-frame ties.
-The front and back aprons show a very attractive curvilinear profile while the end ones are straight.
-The legs join the aprons in an “inverted sword leg” style.
-The end of each “sword’ has a long tenon which pierces through the waist to the top panel with the tenon end showing.
-Double incense stick beading raised in relief runs along the center of each leg, which ends in ruyi-shaped foot.
+The top panel overhangs a narrow recessed waist, with the long front and back aprons projecting beyond the corners, joining the side aprons in a bracket shape with end-frame ties.
+These long aprons show a lyrical curvilinear profile while the end ones are straight and attached to the frame with iron nails.
+The legs join the aprons in an “inverted sword leg” style and has long tenons penetrating to the surface of the top panel.
+Each leg ends in a modified inverted ruyi-shaped foot.
 Double side stretchers connecting the legs add support and decorative elements to the table.

-The table shows patches of the original thick black lacquer applied over a thin ground mixed with fibers.
-This kind of lacquer application, together with the style and construction, characterize it as of Ming origin.
+This table shows the original thick reddish-brown lacquer mixed with a fine fibrous ingredient which with age faded at some areas of the apron, exposing bare wood underneath.
+This kind of lacquer application, together with the style and construction, characterize the table as of Ming origin.
 The wear on the table also testifies to its antiquity.
+As the front and back of the table mirror each other, this beautiful table can be placed in the middle of a room on special occasions..